-- Teachers will establish clear parameters about what is appropriate and inappropriate in a wholeclass setting. - If a child's question is inappropriate to address with the whole class the teacher should acknowledge the question and attend to it later on an individual basis. - If a question is too personal the teacher should remind the pupils of the ground rules. - Teachers will set the tone by speaking in a matter-of-fact way and ensuring that pupils discuss issues in a way which encourages thoughtful participation. - Pupils may have opportunities to write down questions anonymously and post them in a question box.
-The teacher will have time to prepare answers to questions before the next session, and can choose not to respond to any questions which are inappropriate to address in whole class lessons. - If a teacher is concerned that a pupil is at risk of sexual abuse the DSL and Head teacher should be informed and the usual safeguarding and child protection procedures followed.
+- Teachers will establish clear parameters about what is appropriate and inappropriate in a whole-class setting. - If a child's question is inappropriate to address with the whole-class the teacher should acknowledge the question and attend to it later on an individual basis. - If a question is too personal the teacher should remind the pupils of the ground rules. - Opinion and hearsay should be avoided, lessons and information should be presented in a factually accurate way. - Teachers will set the tone by speaking in a matter-of-fact way and ensuring that pupils discuss issues in a way which encourages thoughtful participation. - Pupils may have opportunities to write down questions anonymously and post them in a question box.
+The teacher will have time to prepare answers to questions before the next session and can choose not to respond to any questions which are inappropriate to address in whole class lessons. - If a teacher is concerned that a pupil is at risk of sexual abuse the DSL and head teacher should be informed and the usual safeguarding and child protection procedures followed.